kmalan/bench-sets/README.md

 4. *Black-box optimization problems*.

     For all benchmarks listed here, the problem formulation and the instances typically are publicly available, which inevitably leads to a specialization of algorithms to these.
 The Black-Box Optimization Competition (https://www.ini.rub.de/PEOPLE/glasmtbl/projects/bbcomp/) has attempted to address this with its single- and multi-objective, continuous optimization problems.
 Having said this, in 2019, the evaluation code has been made available.

+5. *Constrained real-parameter problems*.

+    Most real-parameter benchmark problems are unconstrained (except for basic bounds on variables) and there is a general lack of constrained benchmark sets for EC.
+Exceptions include a set of 18 artificial scalable problems for the CEC 2010 Competition on Constrained Real-Parameter Optimization (https://github.com/P-N-Suganthan/CEC2010-Constrained), six constrained real-parameter multi-objective real-world problems by Tanabe and Ishibuchi (2020) and the set of 57 real-world constrained problems (https://github.com/P-N-Suganthan/2020-RW-Constrained-Optimisation) for both the GECCO and CEC 2020 conferences.

 ## References
 * Carola Doerr, Furong Ye, Naama Horesh, Hao Wang, Ofer M. Shir, and Thomas Back.
 Benchmarking Discrete Optimization Heuristics with IOHprofiler. *Applied Soft Computing*, 88:106027, 2020.